Excelsior Rotterdam

-Excelsior Rotterdam, commonly known as Excelsior, is a Dutch professional football club based in Rotterdam.
-They play in the Eredivisie, the top tier of the Dutch football league system, following promotion from the Eerste Divisie in the 2024–25 season.
-The club was founded on 23 July 1902 and was formerly known as "Rotterdamse Voetbal en Atletiek Vereniging Excelsior" (Rotterdam Football and Athletics Club Excelsior).
-Excelsior's home ground is Stadion Woudestein which has a capacity of about 4,500, one of the smallest stadiums hosting professional football in the Netherlands.
+Excelsior Rotterdam (/nl/), commonly known as Excelsior, is a Dutch professional football club based in Rotterdam.
+Founded on 23 July 1902, it competes in the Eredivisie, the highest tier of the Dutch football league system.
+The team plays its home matches at Stadion Woudestein, which has a capacity of approximately 4,500, making it one of the smallest stadiums used by professional clubs in the Netherlands.

+Excelsior has spent much of its history fluctuating between the top two divisions, achieving multiple promotions and relegations.
+The club's most notable periods of sustained top-flight presence occurred in the early 2010s and again in the early 2020s.
+Known for its long-standing partnership with Feyenoord, from which it has frequently received loaned players, Excelsior has developed a reputation for nurturing young talent.
+The club's local rivalry with Sparta Rotterdam is a regular feature of Rotterdam football.

 History

 Early history

 Excelsior was officially formed on 23 July 1902 as Rotterdamse Voetbal en Atletiek Vereniging Excelsior (Rotterdam Football and Athletics Club Excelsior).
 The initial founders of the club, a group of close friends located in the Kralingen district of Rotterdam, started playing football matches on the fields of the eighteenth century buitenplaats Woudesteyn.
 After the actual establishment of the club, the municipality officially gave permission to use the land.
 As football was still an elite sport at the beginning of the 20th century, Excelsior became one of the first working class clubs in the Netherlands.